CharlesWiltgen/how-to-podcast/growing-your-audience.md

 # Growing Your Audience

-Growth = product/market fit + letting potential listens for your market know about the product.
+Growth = product/market fit + letting potential listeners/subscribers from that market know about the product.